Apochrosi/Modding-Requests/README.md

 # Modding-Requests
-Modding requests that I want Paradox to implement to expand the list of features that can be modded and give the community the ability to create even better mods.
+Modding requests that I want Paradox to implement and expand the list of features that can be modded, and give the community the ability to create even better mods.